bartongroup/RATS/README.md

 `results <- call_DTU(annot = my_identifiers_table, slo = my_sleuth_object,  name_A = "Condition-1", name_B = "Condition-2")`

-RATs also accepts data input in **generic formats** independ of Sleuth.
+RATs also accepts data input in **generic formats**.
 Please consult the vignettes for syntax details and format specifications.

 The output is a list containing (among other items) two tables that list the final results as well as the intermediate calculations and decisions.
 Details on the output structure and visualisation options are provided in the vignettes.